Hazem Rashed-Ali, Ph.D.

 Associate Dean of Research and Graduate Studies

-Professor Rashed-Ali has a PhD in Architecture from Texas A&M University with a dissertation titled: “Cogeneration and Community Design”, in which he investigated the impact of community design parameters on the environmental and economic performances of cogeneration systems as an emergent, energy efficient technology.
+Professor Rashed-Ali holds a PhD in Architecture from Texas A&M University.
 He also has a M.S. in Architecture from Oxford Brookes University in the UK focusing on Energy Efficient Buildings, and a B.S. in Architecture from Ain Shams University in Egypt.
-Professor Rashed-Ali has taught architecture since 1992 in Egypt and since 2001 in Texas A&M University.
-He is also a registered architect in Egypt and has practiced architecture there since 1991.
+He is a registered architect in Egypt.